Remote Software Update

 When the package is uploaded, you can deploy the update to a specific device using the deploy command.

-rebar3 grisp-io deploy -d <device serial number> -p <package name>
+rebar3 grisp-io deploy -d <device serial number> -p <package name>Reboot the device

-As soon as the deployement is complete, you need to reboot the board.
-You can do that using 2 different ways:
+As soon as the deployment is complete, you need to reboot the board.
+You can do that in two different ways:

 💡 Tip

-If there a mounted SD card on the GRiSP board, you must remove it before rebooting.
+If there is a mounted SD card on the GRiSP board, you must remove it before rebooting.

-- Clicking on the "Reboot" button displayed on the website
+- Click the "Reboot" button displayed on the website.

 Validate the update

-If you want to validate the update you can do it in 2 different ways:
+If you want to validate the update you can do it in two different ways:

 - Using the website